Visit our admissions site and discover how you can be a part of Penn State York.

 Undergraduate research opportunities are available, and students can work alongside a faculty member to publish research findings, write and present a paper, or attend a conference.
 These hands-on experiences provide students with learning far beyond the classroom.

-Some students at Penn State York come from nearby communities but others attend the campus from across the country and around the world.
-There’s a rich sense of diversity on campus and plenty of events to introduce students to new cultures, from the celebration of Lunar New Year to Black History Month, Hispanic Heritage Month., and Unity Day.
+Some students at Penn State York come from nearby communities but others attend the campus from across the United States and around the world.
+There is a rich sense of diversity on campus and plenty of events to introduce students to new cultures, from the celebration of Lunar New Year to Black History Month, Hispanic Heritage Month, and I Belong Week.
+The campus has also added Global Eats, an event designed to increase awareness and appreciation of the cultural diversity on our campus.
+Food from the country being featured is offered at no charge while supplies last.